electroglyph/atheriz/README.md

 Object creation and deletion is slow in Evennia, which limits ability to create lots of things on the fly.

-Object creation doesn't require db access in AtheriZ, and deletion is fast.
+Object creation doesn't require db access in AtheriZ (so it's really fast), and deletion is fast, too.

 Because Evennia is single-threaded, you are limited in how much computation you can do on objects without slowing down the game.